RDM

 Resolution on one target, then

-gap close to a second target to include them in your cleave. - Cleave conditions: if the target is more than 25y away by the time the skill registers, no one in the line aoe will be cleaved and only the target will be hit.
+gap close to a second target to include them in your cleave. - Cleave conditions: if the target is more than 25y away by the time the skill registers, only those within 25y of the RDM in the line aoe will be cleaved.
+The original target will still be hit.

 If the target ducks behind a wall near another enemy who is also behind the wall, the target will be hit, but the other enemy will not be cleaved because they count as being out of line of sight from the RDM.
 Anyone else in front of the wall in the path will be hit. - Burst guarantee: if you intend to CC to guarantee your own LB/burst, the target may be able to